adiogale/CS474/PartialEval_and_Optimizer.md

 Homework 5 of course CS474 - OOLE

 ## Run tests
-Code is written in ```src/main/scala/ExceptionOperations.scala```.
-The tests are hosted in file ```src/test/scala/ExceptionOperationTest.scala```.
+Code is written in ```src/main/scala/Optimizer.scala```.
+The tests are hosted in file ```src/test/scala/OptimizerTest.scala``` and ```src/test/scala/PartialEvalTest.scala```.
 To run the tests, click on the icon on left panel on line where class is defined or right click on white space and click run tests.

 In this homework, I have implemented partial evaluation of the case classes and implemented optimizers as follows: